Why do I need two pairs of glasses?

 Those who are older and wear glasses may experience presbyopia, a condition which inhibits us from seeing clearly at a variety of distances.
 Progressive lenses and bifocal glasses offer an excellent solution for correcting presbyopia and are a good choice of prescription reading glasses.

 However, they may not be ideal in all situations.
-For example, you may find that bifocal glasses cause you problems with your posture when staring at a screen all day or that you require a full range of vision for activities like driving.
+For example, you may find that bifocal glasses cause you problems with your posture when staring at a screen all day or that you may not get used to them.
 In these situations, two pairs of glasses are better than one.

 Prescription computer glasses

 These are great for those who find themselves in front of a screen for hours on end and are designed to prevent digital eye strain.
 These glasses are known as blue light glasses.
-You'll find they feature less glare and will provide you with blue light blocking protection and a sharper image.
+You'll find they feature anti-glare which can help to reduce glare from computer screens and will provide you with a blue light filter which can help to reduce eye strain and provide a sharper image.

 Glasses for day and night vision

 Those who suffer from night blindness (or nyctalopia) may want to consider lenses which make seeing at night easier.
 A lens with an anti-reflective coating will work to reduce glare while driving at night.
 However, glasses with these sort of lenses may not be ideal for when it's bright and sunny outside.

 Having two pairs of glasses is a practical choice for those who experience night blindness.
 A second pair of glasses is a safer and more comfortable solution.

 If you're considering a second pair of glasses, you'll be sure to find a wide range at Feel Good Contacts.
 Buy prescription glasses online cheap and get the best quality lenses when you shop with us.
 From Oakley prescription glasses to Ray-ban prescription glasses, you'll be able to find a range of designer eyewear at the best UK prices guaranteed.